 You can automate your workflow by creating a checklist for all your departments.
 You can also assign this to different team members and ensure things aren’t missed in the process.
 Your teams can then reuse this checklist for every creative they work on.

 With remote work on the rise, it can be quite possible that you have team members working in different time zones, where reviews and approvals become cumbersome.
 With creative collaboration tools, you can make reviews seamless by sharing feedback and updates in real-time.

 Instead of having email loops to share these daily updates, teams need tools to update these changes as soon as someone makes them.

 Every time someone makes a change, the concerned person receives a notification.
 This ensures that work doesn’t get stuck if a team member is on leave or busy on another project.
 Everything is right there on the platform.

 How Indofil Used Artwork Flow To Enhance Their Creative Collaboration?

-Here’s what the collaboration process before Artwork Flow looked like:
+Here’s what their collaboration process before Artwork Flow looked like:

 - The collaborators would then mark their feedback on the printout and sign it to signify approval.
 This would be again sent back to the design agency.

-Their process was simple but it had a lot of inefficiencies.
+Their process was simple, but it had a lot of inefficiencies.

 - On a large scale, this led to a lot of confusion, errors, and a loss of accountability and visibility.